svmmalviya/InsurancePDF/README.md

 - *Please see steps below to Create or Download PDF*
-- **To generate pdf you can add new insurance patient with payment details or can click to eye icon on patient list view to download PDF**
+- **To generate pdf you can add new insurance patient with payment details or can directly click to eye on patient list view to download PDF**
 - **Hit Add new patience**
 - **Enter details and payment details and hit Save Details**
 - **Click to the eye icon on patient list view to download PDF**